 - SCC defines social media broadly to include online platforms that facilitate activities such as professional or social networking, posting commentary or opinions, and sharing pictures, audio, video, or other content.
 Social media includes personal websites and all types of online communities where individuals communicate and/or share digital content.

 - Without obtaining individual consent, SCC posts photos and video feeds to social media during college-sponsored events and activities when there is no reasonable expectation of privacy.
-Students, employees, vendors and community members give permission for SCC to use their image by their attendance at the event or activity.
+Students, employees, vendors, and community members give permission for SCC to use their image by their attendance at the event or activity.
 SCC relies on the diligence of public school personnel, under public school policies, to maintain the confidentiality of public school minors during SCC-sponsored events and activities.
-If an adult or the parent/guardian of a minor does not want their image or that of their minor child to be included in social media posts, the individual must contact the Outreach or Marketing Departments or the videographer or photographer.
+If an adult or the parent/guardian of a minor does not want their image or that of their minor child to be included in social media posts, the individual must contact the Marketing & Outreach Department or the videographer or photographer.
 SCC cannot prevent uses of images secondary to SCC’s posts and video feeds when screen captures or other third-party actions occur before SCC is notified to remove someone’s image.

 - SCC engages in communications with current and prospective employees, students, customers, business partners, vendors and suppliers, affiliates and subsidiaries, and the general public via SCC-sponsored social media.
-Only employees/students who are designated and authorized by the Marketing Department can prepare content for or modify content on SCC-sponsored social media pages.
-The Marketing Department will audit all SCC’s official social media sites quarterly and report back to the Executive Leadership Team.
+Only employees/students who are designated and authorized by the Marketing & Outreach Department can prepare content for or modify content on SCC-sponsored social media pages.
+The Marketing & Outreach Department will audit all SCC’s official social media sites quarterly and report back to the Executive Leadership Team.

 - All college-related communication through social media outlets should remain professional in nature and should always be conducted in accordance with the College’s communications policy, practices, procedures, and expectations.
 Employees/students must not use SCC’s official social media for political purposes, to conduct private commercial transactions, or to engage in private business activities.
 Employees should be mindful that inappropriate use of SCC’s official social media may be grounds for disciplinary action.
 If an account is used for educational purposes or college business, the entire account, regardless of any personal views, is subject to SCC’s best practices guidelines.

 - Employees should never use their college e-mail account in conjunction with a personal social networking site.
 SCC permits reasonable personal use of its electronic communications systems and devices for social media purposes; however, such use should be consistent with business needs and work responsibilities.
-For example, accessing and utilizing social media for substantial periods of the work day does not constitute reasonable use.
-During work hours, employees are discouraged from accessing and utilizing social media and should limit use as they would personal breaks.
+For example, accessing and utilizing social media for substantial periods of the workday does not constitute reasonable use.
+During work hours, employees are discouraged from accessing and utilizing social media and should limit their use as they would personal breaks.
 SCC must assume that you are using social media if your web browser is on a social media site, so you should promptly leave the site when you are not actively using the site.

-- While SCC respects employees' right to express personal opinions when using personal social media web pages for lawful purposes, SCC does not view social media as the appropriate forum for complaints and negative views of SCC, its employees, students, former employees, customers or other affiliates.
+- While SCC respects employees' right to express personal opinions when using personal social media web pages for lawful purposes, SCC does not view social media as the appropriate forum for complaints and negative views of SCC, its employees, students, former employees, customers, or other affiliates.
 Employees also should consider all of SCC's policies and procedures before discussing work-related activities on their personal pages.
 In addition, employees should refer to SCC’s subject-specific policies for appropriate complaint procedures.

 - All individuals utilizing Stanly Community College sponsored social media outlets should take security precautions to protect themselves from predators and others by not posting personally identifiable or contact information.
-Students and employees should also be aware that their online communication is subject to the Stanly Community College’s Student Code of Conduct for academic and non-academic violations, and/ or the Stanly Community College’s Employees’ Policy and Procedures.
+Students and employees should also be aware that their online communication is subject to Stanly Community College’s Student Code of Conduct for academic and non-academic violations, and/ or Stanly Community College’s Employees’ Policy and Procedures.
 The College reserves the right to contact individuals regarding information posted on social media outlets, such as things that violate a Stanly Community College policy or procedure.